FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 The log info is located in ${your install path}/examples/federatedml-1.0-examples/../../logs/20190815211211735986134
 ```

-Then you are supposed to see the above output.
 You can view the job on the url above or check out the log through the log file path.

 You can also define your own task through editing the following variables:
 ```